bensaied/ScrapeSense/README.md

 - The app will scrape comments from **any YouTube video** using the YouTube API.

 #### 5.2 Clean the Data:
-- The app will clean the scraped data by removing duplicates and fixing any missing or incorrect values.
+- The app will clean the Arabic comments by removing duplicates and fixing any missing or incorrect values.

 #### 5.3 Embed Words:
 - The app will apply NLP techniques to process and embed the words in the dataset for analysis.